soul-lang/SOUL/docs/SOUL_Language.md

 We recommend choosing meaningful, self-explanatory names rather than adding annotations like prefixes (e.g. 'g' for globals) or Hungarian notation.

-#### Semi-colons
+#### Semicolons

-SOUL statements are terminated with a semi-colon.
-In future versions of the compiler, we may decide to allow the semi-colon to be omitted at the end of lines, but are keeping things conservative initially by requiring it in all cases.
+SOUL statements are terminated with a semicolon.
+In future versions of the compiler, we may decide to allow the semicolon to be omitted at the end of lines, but are keeping things conservative initially by requiring it in all cases.

 #### Reserved keywords